This post is a part of a campaign with Shutterfly and LooksiSquare. All opinions are entirely my own. Affiliate links ahead.

-The free printables in this post are now updates for 2016!
-Download the graduation free printables 2017 set here.
+The graduation free printables in this post are now updates for 2019!
+Download the graduation free printables 2019 set here.

 I think my favorite piece from Shutterfly I used in this party were the wall mount art.
 Photographs from a beach session with Ally mad for a perfect party backdrop, and she gets to hang them up at home after the party is over!
 Can’t wait to get some of these made for a few of my favorite family photos.
 I used a 16×20 and 12×12 boards to make the backdrop, then framed it with a tissue tassel garland.
-You can download the “Celebrate Class of 2014” 16×20 poster here, and upload it to Shutterfly to print, or take it to somewhere that does wide-format printing.
+You can download the “Celebrate Class of 2019” 16×20 poster as part of this offer, and upload to somewhere that does wide-format printing.
 Office Depot is my favorite for this!

 There were a few extra invitations, so I used them to make signs for the table centerpieces.
 See the tutorial on how to make these graduation centerpieces here.

 Through Shutterfly, I also was able to create some glitter-themed address labels.
 Instead of personalizing the labels with an address, I customized them with a congratulatory message for Ally, and then used them to top off little favor bags for our guests.
 They’re easy to make, and I give a quick how-to and free printables for the hershey kiss stickers here.